Citrus leprosis virus C (leprosis of citrus)

 Biology and EcologyTop of page

-The same mite species was found associated with citrus leprosis in Argentina (Knorr and Ducharme, 1951).
+Brevipalpus species were associated with citrus leprosis in Argentina (Knorr and Ducharme, 1951).
 In Brazil, Musumeci and Rossetti (1963) showed that B. phoenicis transmitted the disease under experimental conditions and that natural infestation of orchards by this mite was associated with the incidence of citrus leprosis.
 The larvae were reported as more efficient vectors than adults and nymphs by Chagas et al. (1984) but Chiavegato (1995) concluded that this was not true.

-The mites are parthenogenetic (females producing females) with males rarely found (Pijnaker et al. 1981).
+The mites are parthenogenetic (females producing females) with males rarely found (Pijnacker et al., 1981).
 B. lewisi occurs in California citrus and has never been incriminated with vectoring leprosis.
 B. chilensis has been reported on citrus in Chile (Jeppson et al. 1975).

 Reproduction of Brevipalpus mites is by thelytoky parthenogenesis, i.e., female lay eggs that will lead to genetically similar females (Helle et al., 1980).
 Apparently, the females are haploid and they only have two chromosomes (Pijnacker et al., 1980, 1981).
 Populations of mites from different hosts present a high degree of polymorphism in fragments of DNA amplified by PCR and they possess different capacities of colonization on different host plant species (Rodrigues et al., 1996).

 The disease is characterized by lesions in leaves, twigs and fruits which do not become systemic.
-Its aetiology has been controversial, since the cause has been considered to be either a toxin produced by the mite, or localised infection with a virus transmitted by the mite.
-Several pieces of experimental evidence support viral aetiology: only mites which have access to lesions cause leprosis (Rossetti et al., 1959); tip grafting of infected shoots results in spread from the graft to the receptor tissue (Knorr, 1968; Chagas and Rossetti, 1980); lesions can be experimentally reproduced by mechanical transmission from citrus to citrus and from citrus to several herbaceous plants (Colariccio et al., 1995); and unenveloped or enveloped rhabdovirus-like particles have been consistently found in cells from citrus leprosis lesions of citrus fruit, leaf or stem (Kitajima et al., 1972, 1974; Colariccio et al., 1995).
+Several pieces of experimental evidence support viral aetiology: only mites which have access to lesions cause leprosis (Rossetti et al., 1959); tip grafting of infected shoots results in spread from the graft to the receptor tissue (Chagas and Rossetti, 1980); lesions can be experimentally reproduced by mechanical transmission from citrus to citrus and from citrus to several herbaceous plants (Colariccio et al., 1995); and unenveloped or enveloped rhabdovirus-like particles have been consistently found in cells from citrus leprosis lesions of citrus fruit, leaf or stem (Kitajima et al., 1972, 1974; Colariccio et al., 1995).
 The same type of particle was found in both inoculum tissue and in the lesions produced by mechanical transmission (Colariccio et al., 1995).
-Indirect evidence is that the mite vectors occur in many parts of the world where leprosis has never been recorded.
+Indirect evidence is that the mite vectors occur in many parts of the world where leprosis has never been recorded.but this requires further study due to recent revisions of the genus Brevipalpus (Beard et al., 2015).

 Large numbers of particles similar to CiLV occur within the bodies of viruliferous mites (Rodrigues et al., 1997).
 When originating from eggs, Brevipalpus mites do not have particles present within their bodies nor do they transmit virus.
-This indicates that the virus is not transovarially transmitted (Rodrigues, 2000).
-Mites that acquire the virus have the ability to transmit for their lifetime, even if only feeding on non-virus hosts plants and after successive moults (Rodrigues, 1995).
+This indicates that the virus is not transovarially transmitted (Rodrigues et al., 2000).
+Mites that acquire the virus have the ability to transmit for their lifetime, even if only feeding on non-virus hosts plants and after successive moults (Rodrigues et al., 1995).
 All this information, suggests that the virus is of the circulative type, not only accumulating, but also multiplying inside the body of the mite vector.

 ClimateTop of page